NULL-HDU/barrage-server/Protocal.md

 type value: 12  (0x0c)

-message body: `collisionSocketInfos(collisionSocketInfos) + displacementInfos(displacementInfos) + newBallsInfos(newBallsInfos)`
+message body: `newBallsInfos(newBallsInfos) +  displacementInfos(displacementInfos) + collisionSocketInfos(collisionSocketInfos) + disappearInfos(disappearInfos)`

+* newBallsInfos: newBallsInfos, the information about new balls.
+* displacementInfos: displacementInfos, the information about balls(only changed balls) displacement.
 * collisionSocketInfos: collisionSocketInfos, the information about ball collision for socket.
-* displacementInfos: displacementInfos, the information about balls displacement, include death info and disappear info.
+* disappearInfos: disappearInfos, the information about balls which is disappeared.
-* newBallsInfos: newBallsInfos, the information about new balls.

 ## Server send to Client